tests-always-included/mo/README.md

 After that you need to install node.js and run `npm install async` (no, I didn't make a package.json to just list one dependency).
 Finally, `./run-spec.js spec/specs/*.json` will run against the official tests - there's over 100 of them.

+When submitting patches, make sure to run them past [ShellCheck] and ensure no problems are found.
+Also please use Bash 3 syntax if you are manipulating arrays.

 ### Porting and Backporting